NathanH12/credit-risk-classification/credit_risk_classification/report-template.md

-# Module 12 Report Template
+# Module 20 Report

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+The objective of this analysis is to develop a machine learning model for assessing the creditworthiness of borrowers.
+Using historical lending activity data from a peer-to-peer lending services company, the aim is to build a model that effectively predicts the likelihood of loan default.
+The dataset includes crucial financial information on loans, with the primary focus on predicting the loan status (0 for healthy and 1 for high-risk).
+The key variable to predict is the loan status, categorizing loans into healthy or high-risk categories.
+The analysis encompasses data preprocessing, the division of data into training and testing sets, constructing a logistic regression model, evaluating model performance, and potentially implementing resampling techniques to address class imbalance.
+Logistic regression serves as the initial model, and potential resampling techniques like RandomOverSampler are considered to handle class imbalance.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+Balanced Accuracy: 95%
+Precision for Class 0: 1.00
+Recall for Class 0: .99
+Precision for Class 1: .85
+Recall for Class 1: .91

-* Machine Learning Model 2:
+* Machine Learning Model 2
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+Balanced Accuracy: 99.5%
+Precision for Class 0: .99
+Recall for Class 0: .99
+Precision for Class 1: .99
+Recall for Class 1: .99

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Both models exhibit remarkable accuracy and efficiency, with Model 2 showcasing an equal proficiency in predicting both healthy and high-risk loans.
+The decision on which model to recommend depends on the specific business objective and priorities.

+Considering the balanced nature of the dataset and the high performance of both models, either Model 1 or Model 2 could be recommended based on the specific goals of the company.
+Further evaluation, possibly considering the impact on decision-making processes, may guide the final model selection.

+I would recommend Model 2 in most circumstances, but Model 1 could also be useful.